quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Matching Packets to Connections {#packet-handling}

 Incoming packets are classified on receipt.
-Packets can either be associated with an existing connection, be discarded, or - for servers - potentially create a new connection.
+Packets can either be associated with an existing connection, or - for servers - potentially create a new connection.

 Packets that can be associated with an existing connection are handled according to the current state of that connection.
 Packets are associated with existing